 Originally from San Diego, Erin Spencer moved to Seattle in 1994, and soon after began a career in fine art photography administration.
 She was the gallery director at Benham Gallery for eight years, and joined the staff at PCNW in 2008 where she has served in various roles.
 In her current position of Public Programs Coordinator, Spencer oversees the logistics management of all PCNW’s exhibitions, from condition reports through framing, layout, installation, and return of artwork.
 She works closely with the executive director and manages logistics on a variety of public programs

 Spencer has exhibited her own photography all over the United States and in the Czech Republic.
 In her spare time, she is busy either vintage treasure hunting, or out on the coast, transforming her late 1800s church into a funky second home.

 Lilly received a BFA in Photography from the University of Washington in 2002.
 In 2004, she became one of the founding members of the Rat City Rollergirls and helped define their brand and marketing strategies.
-After a 10 year career in e-commerce photography with Nordstrom, Lilly joined the team at Glazer’s Camera during their transition into their new store to help them with rebranding and marketing efforts.
-In 2017, she completed a Digital Marketing Course at General Assembly.
-In her spare time, Lilly likes to sew, knit and garden.
+After a 10-year career in e-commerce photography with Nordstrom, Lilly joined the team at Glazer’s Camera during their transition into their new store to help them with rebranding and marketing efforts.
+In her spare time, Lilly likes to sew, knit, and garden.